Accepted Visiting Students

 - Meningitis Form You do not need to have the meningitis vaccine to study abroad but you do need to let us know whether or not you've had it.

-- Immunization Form Since you are already matriculated at a U.S. college or university, you have all of the immunizations required.
+- Immunization Form and Record Since you are already matriculated at a U.S. college or university, you have all of the immunizations required.
 We just need the dates you had the shots.

 - Digital Photo Visiting students must also submit a digital photo so that we can create a St. John's ID card for you.
 Please take a passport style photo (white background, no sunglasses, etc.) and upload it to your online portal.
 No selfies, please!